Pacific Elementary Life Lab - School Garden Program

 Grants and Awards

 The Life Lab garden program at Pacific School has won numerous grants and awards, totaling multiple thousands of dollars for the purchase of plants, tools, irrigation systems, facilities improvements, native landscaping, etc. In 2018, Pacific School's Life Lab Program received $1,500 from the California Fertilizer Foundation for various supplies, and $4,000 from NOAA's Ocean Guardian Schools program for native plants, orchard trees, supplies, and consulting time to help students continue to expand the native garden.
+Pacific School was excited to receive an additional $4,000 for a continuation of the Ocean Guardian Schools program in 2019-20.

 In 2016, Pacific School was one of six districts in the state to be awarded the top prize of the California Farm to School Network's Golden Seed Award for demonstrating staying power in gardening, local food procurement, and nutrition education.
 Other awards to the Life Lab program can be viewed here.